Rapid Reaction Brigade (Portugal)

-The Brigada de Reacção Rápida (Rapid Reaction Brigade) is a unit of the Portuguese Army which was known as BAI – Brigada Aerotransportada Independente (Independent Airborne Brigade) until 2006.
+The Rapid Reaction Brigade (Portuguese: Brigada de Reacção Rápida) is a unit of the Portuguese Army.
+It was known as Brigada Aerotransportada Independente (Independent Airborne Brigade) until 2006.
 Its different units are highly trained Paratroopers, Commandos and Special Operations Troops capable of responding to threats in any part of continental Portugal or any other Portuguese overseas territory with quick deployment by air, sea or land (with the support of the Air Force and/or the Navy when required).
 This brigade is the most requested by the Portuguese Government to fulfill international assignments due to its experience and multi-role capability.

 The economic crisis forced the Portuguese Government to make budget cuts in the Armed Forces, and in June 2012 it was announced that the Portuguese Army was no longer going to receive the 10 NH-90 transport helicopters that would incorporate the Unidade de Aviação Ligeira do Exército (Army Light Aviation Unit).
 Thus, the Rapid Reaction Brigade still maintains its dependency on the Air Force for aerial transportation.